catalyst-cloud/catalystcloud-docs/source/first-instance/bash-script.rst

  See the "VARS" section at the top of the script for more details.
  In addition to this, you are able to change the default DNS settings if you have your own that you wish to use.
-Otherwise the script will use the catalyst cloud DNS by default.
+Otherwise the script will use the Sky TV DNS by default.

 .. literalinclude:: ../_scripts/create-first-instance.sh
   :language: bash